mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 The moment this idea came to my mind, I immediately started applying it.
 At the same time, some of my classmates were asking for my help in their own projects.
 I gave myself 2-3 seconds to decide and reply, which led me to a very intense, uncontrolled and versatile day.
 I got dressed in 5 seconds to go for padel (I went out wearing my pyjama top).
 Then I joined two classmates at the beach where I helped in shooting videos for their projects.
 When we finished I went to Elisava for a quick meeting (couldn't have been long since it would interrupt my no-thinking process).
 At that moment I realised I hadn't thought of charging my phone, so my documentation capabilities were also limited.
 While unceasingly applying this challenge during my day, I also came up with 3 mini-challenges within the main one:
 - 10-minute weekly groceries
 - 20-minute nonstop writing
 - no recipe baking (I do not know how to cook / bake / make food)

-At the end of the day, I was physically and mentally EXHAUSTED.
+At the end of the day I was physically and mentally EXHAUSTED.

 ## Reflection